-If a proposed import/transfer of conventional arms, ammunition or parts and components is not prohibited under Article 6, then if the exporting State is a State Party to the ATT, it is required to carry out a further assessment under Article 7 of the risk that the arms or items "could be used to commit or facilitate" serious violations of IHL or of international human rights law, or other serious crimes.
-If the exporting State determines that there is an 'overriding risk' that of one of the negative consequences in Article 7(1), then it must not authorize the export and the importing State will not be able to import the arms or items sought.
+If a proposed import/transfer of conventional arms, ammunition or parts and components is not prohibited under Article 6, then if the exporting State is a State Party to the ATT, it is required to carry out a further assessment under Article 7 of the risk that the arms or items "could be used to commit or facilitate" serious violations of IHL or of international human rights law; an act constituting an offence under international conventions or protocols relating to terrorism to which the exporting State is a Party; or an act constituting an offence under international conventions or protocols relating to transnational organized crime to which the exporting State is a Party.
+If the exporting State determines that there is an 'overriding risk' of any of the negative consequences in Article 7(1), then it must not authorize the export and the importing State will not be able to import the arms or items sought.
 It does not make a difference whether or not the importing State is a State Party to the ATT.
 The exporting State, as a State Party to the ATT, is required to deny the export if the export assessment identifies an 'overriding risk', regardless of who the importer or end-user is.

-In summary, the ATT may impact a States ability to import weapons if it is determined that the weapons will or may be used in a particular way by the importing State or end-user.
+In summary, the ATT may impact a State's ability to import conventional arms if it is determined that the weapons will or may be used in a particular way by the importing State or end-user.
 But this has more to do with whether the exporting State is a State Party to the ATT and is required to apply the provisions of Articles 6 and 7 than whether the importing State is a State Party to the Treaty.

-6.7 What role do Civil Society Organizations play in treaty implementation?
+6.6 What role do Civil Society Organizations play in treaty implementation?